valohai/papi/README.md

 You should be able to install development dependencies both with Poetry and `pip install -e .[dev]`.

 - To format code, please be sure to run `poe format`.
 - This package aims to be fully type-valid in Mypy's eyes, too.
-You can run Mypy with `poe check`.
+You can run Mypy with `poe check-types`.